Dove's Nest mission is to empower and equip faith communities to keep children and youth safe in their homes, churches

 In 2014, Jon Stanton became the executive director.
 Dove's Nest also hired its second employee: events and volunteer coordinator, Kathy Haake.
 A significant number of training events occured across the country, potentially impacting thousands of children.
 The first ever "Protecting our Children and Youth Conference/Worship Gathering" took place in November 2014.
 Dove's Nest launched a nationwide Speaker's Bureau to expand our capacity to train and offer resources in distant places.
 Contacts were established with several denominations while Dove's Nest continued to offer resources and services to Mennonite congregations throughout the United States.

 In 2015, with significant growth came significant changes.
 Jon Stanton completed his tenure as executive director on March 31, 2015.
 Allison Lauritsen joined the Dove's Nest team as interim executive director in May 2015.
 Dove's Nest expanded its reach, offering training events across the United States and into Canada!
 A new opportunity also presented itself, with Dove's Nest being asked to help facilitate relationships between the Amish and Old Order Mennonite and Social Services in New York.
 The Dove's Nest team looks forward to our increased opportunities for helping faith communities keep children and youth safe.

 Anna Groff became executive director of Dove's Nest on August 1, 2015.
 She works from her home in Tucson, Arizona.
 Anna began maternity leave in June 2017 and will be returning to her roll in September 2017.
 Kathy Haake is serving as the interim executive director.
 Kathy transitioned to the role of associate director after Anna returned in September 2017.
-Dove's Nest has seven members serving on its board of directors.
+Dove's Nest has eight members serving on its board of directors.

 - Executive Director: Anna Groff, Anna [at] DovesNest.net

 - Interim Executive Director: Kathy Haake, Kathy [at] DovesNest.net (Kathy [at] DovesNest.net)Kathy [at] DovesNest.net ()

 Board of Directors (from left):